 “At a time of much-needed global recovery, 50 Next promotes positive, sustainable and visionary thinking,” says William Drew, Director of Content for 50 Best.
 “By bringing together this truly diverse list of young people, we are providing a platform for those fighting for a brighter future for gastronomy.”

 The list represents the diversity of the global gastronomic scene, featuring people from 34 countries across six continents.
-Delving into the wider meaning of gastronomy, 50 Next is divided into seven categories: Gamechanging Producers, Tech Disruptors, Empowering Educators, Entrepreneurial Creatives, Science Innovators, Hospitality Pioneers and Trailblazing Activists.
-Each category is unranked and comprises a broad spectrum of professions, with those on the list recognised for their overall contribution to the gastronomic ecosystem and their ongoing potential to drive significant positive change.
+Delving into the wider meaning of gastronomy, 50 Next is divided into seven categories.
+These include Gamechanging Producers, Tech Disruptors, Empowering Educators, Entrepreneurial Creatives, Science Innovators, Hospitality Pioneers and Trailblazing Activists.
+Each category is unranked and comprises a broad spectrum of professions.
+Those on the list are recognised for their overall contribution to the gastronomic ecosystem and their ongoing potential to drive significant positive change.

 It’s no surprise, then, that the class of 2021 includes several Australians.
 Our land doesn’t just abound with nature’s gifts; it’s also renowned for its innovative and forward-thinking young food champions.
-You can read more about them below, and to check out the full listing, head to theworlds50best.com
+You can read more about them below.
+You can also check out the full listing at theworlds50best.com

 Josh Niland, 32, Sydney NSW